ekmartinez/binary_converter/README.md

 TODO:

-Write fixes for bugs.

-Extend functionality for IP conversion as used un subnetting.
+Upgrade for IP conversion as used un subnetting.

-Python 3.10.8

-Written in Python 3.10.8 and tested on Linux.